Gluten-Free Blueberry Muffins

 Ingredients for gluten-free blueberry muffins

 • Gluten-Free Flour.
 We’re keeping things simple by using a measure-for-measure gluten-free flour blend.
-We highly recommend this one from King Arthur for the best texture and taste.
-If you use another blend, be sure it contains xanthan gum or your muffins won’t turn out properly.
+We highly recommend King Arthur Measure For Measure Flour for the best texture and taste.
+If you use another blend, be sure it contains xanthan gum or these gluten-free muffins won’t turn out properly.
+Do not use coconut flour, almond flour, or oat flour in this recipe.

 • Baking Powder & Baking Soda.
 We use plenty of leaveners in this recipe so they get that super tall rise and light fluffy texture.
 Be sure your baking powder & baking soda are fresh with this quick test!